 The first step in the BSC tryout process is the Open Tryout, typically held on the first Sunday in May.
-Any player wishing to play for the BSC must attend the Open Tryout.
-Players attending the Open Tryout must pre-register, and will be randomly pre-assigned into teams that will compete in small-sided games (3v3 or 4v4).
-During these small-sided games, coaches from both the BSC and other local clubs, will evaluate the players.
-The BSC coaches utilized in any given tryout will ideally not be currently involved in the age group they are evaluating.
+Any player wishing to play for BSC must attend the Open Tryout.
+Players attending the tryout will be randomly pre-assigned into teams that will compete in small-sided games (3v3 or 4v4).
+During these small-sided games, coaches from both BSC and other local clubs, will evaluate the players.
+BSC coaches utilized in any given tryout will ideally not be currently involved in the age group they are evaluating.
 Players will be scored on a 1 to 5 scale.
 Evaluators will take into account a player’s technical ability, tactical understanding, physical speed/strength and attitude.
 A player’s technical skills will be given the greatest amount of weight during the evaluation process.
-The BSC feels the greatest long term predictor of soccer talent, lies in a player’s ability to control the ball while dribbling, passing and receiving.
+BSC feels the greatest long term predictor of soccer talent, lies in a player’s ability to control the ball while dribbling, passing and receiving.
 Tryout scores will be tabulated by the BSC Boys and Girls Coordinators.

 Why play small sided games?
 Small sided games allow players more touches on the ball.
 This equates to a greater number of opportunities for a player to demonstrate their technical abilities for the evaluators.

 What if a player is a better defender than an attacker?
-The BSC recognizes that individual players will have unique preferences and abilities.
-The BSC looks to develop soccer players rather than attackers or defenders specifically.
+BSC recognizes that individual players will have unique preferences and abilities.
+BSC looks to develop soccer players rather than attackers or defenders specifically.
 BSC players are comfortable in attack and defense and in both cases need to have well rounded technical abilities to be successful.

 Current BSC players will also be evaluated by their current coaches.
-The BSC values the depth of assessment that a player’s coach can provide.
+BSC values the depth of assessment that a player’s coach can provide.
 The Coach Evaluations entail a 1-5 rating on a player’s technical ability, tactical awareness, attitude, commitment and aggressiveness.
 Coaches are also asked on these evaluations to rank the players on their team and to recommend each player’s placement for the following year.

-BSC U13 and U14 Select teams will each have one or two players selected to play goalkeeper for the team each game.
-Players interested in playing goalkeeper full time at these age groups will be invited to participate in the Call Back Tryout.
-Goalkeepers at the U13 and U14 Call Back Tryouts will be evaluated and ranked by the BSC Director of Coaching or BSC Goalkeeper Coach.
+BSC Grade 7 and 8 teams will each have one or two players selected to play goalkeeper for the team each game.
+Players interested in playing goalkeeper full time at these age groups will be evaluated in goal during a portion of the tryout, while demonstrating field play during the remainder of the tryout.

 Announcement of Player Placements